jeffoconnorau/AGMPowerCLI/README.md

 ### 3a)  Save your AGM password locally - Actifio only

-This if for Actifio only.
+This is for Actifio only.
 Click [here](https://github.com/Actifio/AGMPowerCLI/blob/main/GCBDR.md "GCBDR") for Google Cloud Backup and DR

 Create an encrypted password file using the AGMPowerCLI **Save-AGMPassword** function:
 ```